gruter/emr-bootstrap-actions/tajo/README.md

  * ``-e`` allows a user to specify environment variables in tajo-env.sh.
 Multiple environment variables can be combined in a space delimted list.
 Please refer to the above example.
  * ``-s`` allows a user to specify config properties in tajo-site.xml.
 Multiple properties can be combined in a space delimited list.
 Please refer to the above example.

+ ##### Note for Seoul and Frankfurt region
+ Seoul(ap-northeast-2) and Frankfurt(eu-central-1) region support S3 signature version 4 only.
+If you launch your instances in those regions, be sure to replace S3 paths in the commands to the same region as your instances:
+  * (in Seoul region) Path=s3://tajo-emr-seoul/… and “-c”,”s3://tajo-emr-seoul/template/…”
+  * (in Frankfurt region) Path=s3://tajo-emr-frankfurt/… and “-c”,”s3://tajo-emr-frankfurt/template/…”

 Sample Commands:
 ================